WhySoShy/AutoMorph/AutoMorph/README.md

 - [ ] Allow inputted keys, that can be used as reference points on classes when generating.
   - This could allow for more flexibility.
 - [ ] Ensure abstract classes cannot be mapped on.
+- [ ] Use caching for retrieving GetTypeDeclaration.
+- > This can be used by using [MSBuildWorkspace](https://www.nuget.org/packages/Microsoft.CodeAnalysis.Workspaces.MSBuild)

 ### Support Todo:
 - [ ] Add support for Internal, protected, internal protected classes.